Calvin and Hobbes: In politics

-Grown-up Calvin

-Portraying Calvin as a teenager/adult has inspired writers.
+Calvin as an adult

-In 2011, a comic strip appeared by cartoonists Dan and Tom Heyerman called Hobbes and Bacon.
+The concept of Calvin as a teenager or adult has inspired various writers.
+In 2011, cartoonists Dan and Tom Heyerman launched a webcomic called Hobbes and Bacon.
 The strip depicts Calvin as an adult, married to Susie Derkins with a young daughter named after philosopher Francis Bacon, to whom Calvin gives Hobbes.
-Though consisting of only four strips originally, Hobbes and Bacon received considerable attention when it appeared and was continued by other cartoonists and artists.
+Though originally consisting of only four strips, Hobbes and Bacon received considerable attention and was continued by other artists.

-A novel titled Calvin by CLA Young Adult Book Award–winning author Martine Leavitt was published in 2015.
-The story tells of seventeen-year-old Calvin—who was born on the day that Calvin and Hobbes ended, and who has now been diagnosed with schizophrenia—and his hallucination of Hobbes, his childhood stuffed tiger.
+Author Martine Leavitt published the novel Calvin in 2015.
+The story follows seventeen-year-old Calvin—born the day the comic strip ended and recently diagnosed with schizophrenia—and his hallucination of his childhood stuffed tiger, Hobbes.
 With his friend Susie, who might also be a hallucination, Calvin sets off to find Bill Watterson in the hope that the cartoonist can provide aid for Calvin's condition.

-The titular character of the comic strip Frazz has been noted for his similar appearance and personality to a grown-up Calvin.
-Creator Jef Mallett has stated that although Watterson is an inspiration to him, the similarities are unintentional.
+Critics have noted that the titular character of the comic strip Frazz shares a similar appearance and personality to a grown-up Calvin.
+Creator Jef Mallett stated that while Watterson inspires him, the similarities are unintentional.